ElvinEfendi/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Configure `memcached` client for [Global Rate Limiting](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md#global-rate-limiting).

 * `global-rate-limit-memcached-host`: IP/FQDN of memcached server to use.
 Required to enable Global Rate Limiting.
 * `global-rate-limit-memcached-port`: port of memcached server to use.
-Required to enable Global Rate Limiting.
+Defaults default memcached port of `11211`.
 * `global-rate-limit-memcached-connect-timeout`: configure timeout for connect, send and receive operations.
 Unit is millisecond.
 Defaults to 50ms.
 * `global-rate-limit-memcached-max-idle-timeout`: configure timeout for cleaning idle connections.
 Unit is millisecond.
 Defaults to 50ms.
 * `global-rate-limit-memcached-pool-size`: configure number of max connections to keep alive.
 Make sure your `memcached` server can handle